gstavrinos/seabreeze/trunk/SeaBreeze/README.txt

 Again, adding "blacklist vstusb" to /etc/modprobe.d/blacklist.conf and rebooting resolved the issue.

-\subsection tickets Open Tickets

-- EDC pixels for Flame-S and Flame-T need updated to distinguish from USB2000+/USB4000 via USB Descriptor
-- [oem-2306] SeaBreezeWrapper::getInstance() returns before fully initialized
+\subsection toshiba USB4000 and Flame-T on libusb

+Some versions of libusb, including that used by some Linux distributions and the latest release of MacOS (El Capitan 10.11.3) lead to very slow enumeration of Toshiba-based spectrometers (the USB4000 and Flame-T).
+This is being investigated.

 \section backlog Product Backlog

 \subsection backlog_high High

-- add Spark *.inf files to other Visual Studio installer projects besides 2010
-- enable SeaBreezeAPI from binary-only distribution (provide missing headers, etc)
-- generate Feature Matrix showing which features are (N)ot-possible, (P)ossible, (I)mplemented or (W)orkaround-available for each spectrometer, for both SeaBreezeWrapper and SeaBreezeAPI.
+- deprecate SeaBreezeWrapper
+- update number of user-configurable EEPROM slots from the MAX_COEFFS constants in the appropriate device firmware
+- EDC pixels for Flame-S and Flame-T need updated to distinguish from USB2000+/USB4000 via USB Descriptor

 \subsection backlog_med Medium

 - provide more Visual Basic samples
 - provide more Visual C++ samples
 - fix Cygwin on Win64
+- add Spark *.inf files to other Visual Studio installer projects besides 2010
+- enable SeaBreezeAPI from binary-only distribution (provide missing headers, etc)

 \subsection backlog_low Low

+- [oem-2306] SeaBreezeWrapper::getInstance() returns before fully initialized
 - support MinGW if possible
 - provide bindings for Python, Ruby, Perl, etc
+- generate Feature Matrix showing which features are (N)ot-possible, (P)ossible, (I)mplemented or (W)orkaround-available for each spectrometer, for both SeaBreezeWrapper and SeaBreezeAPI.

 \section history Appendix A: Version History

 \date ????-??-?? (version 3.????)
 - fixed NIRQuest EEPROM slot count (was 18, now 20)
+- increased USB2000+/Flame-S EEPROM slot count (was 17, now 30)

 \date 2015-09-16 (version 3.0.10)
 - added Spark (tested under MacOS, VS2010)